ucdavis/accel-veg-dataset-comparison/README.md

 # ACCEL vegetation dataset comparison

 Evaluating alternative raster-based forest vegetation datasets against field validation plots.
 The data carpentry and analysis scripts are located in this repository.
-The data files (raw and processed) are kept outside the repository (due to their large size) on Box in [accel-veg-dataset-comparison_data] (https://ucdavis.box.com/s/59brlcvqmj93g4yw8igonn5pyr5stn8i).
+The data files (raw and processed) are kept outside the repository (due to their large size) on Box in [accel-veg-dataset-comparison_data](https://ucdavis.box.com/s/59brlcvqmj93g4yw8igonn5pyr5stn8i).
 The data directory holds both raw (unprocessed input), intermediate, and final files.
 Therefore, it is not necessary to re-generate the intermediate files every time you want to do an analysis on them (for example).

 ### Linking to the data directory